Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2022-11-28-Shellcode-With-The-Default-Linux-Toolchain.md

 msglen equ $-msg
 ```

-This, when compiled via the following command; `nasm shellcode.s` creates a small binary that is just the compiled instructions we specified.
+This, when compiled via the following command; `nasm shellcode.s` creates a small `shellcode` binary that is just the compiled instructions we specified.

 ![](/images/hexdump_write_shellcode.png)
 ![](/images/write_shellcode_disassembly.png)

 The only reason this code we wrote is position independent is because we forced it to be via the `rel` directive in the `lea` command.
 This causes the assembler to output `[r,e]ip` relative instructions.
-Otherwise the assembler will spit out code that tries to load the address `0x1a` instead of `[rip + 0x1a]`.
+Otherwise the assembler will spit out code that tries to load the address `0x19` instead of `[rip + 0x19]`.
 This can cause... issues.

 Knowing and remembering all the things that could possibly be relative in shellcode is a significant difficulty in it's creation.
 That being said, we are not at the complaining step yet.
 So, lets continue with this example.